 Timeline for Asbestos Environmental Scare in Philadelphia

 - In 2019, a Philadelphia school teacher developed and was diagnosed with mesothelioma from contact with pipes that had damaged asbestos insulation.
-This paired with renovations at Benjamin Franklin High School and the Science Leadership Academy brought attention to the district’s rampant asbestos contamination.
+This, paired with renovations at Benjamin Franklin High School and the Science Leadership Academy, brought attention to the district’s rampant asbestos contamination.
 Many structures had exposed pipes that were coated with the toxic material that needed to be removed before students could re-enter.

 - In March 2020, schools that did reopen had to close again because of coronavirus.
-Since then, the Philadelphia school district has been in an ongoing battle with removing dangerous levels of asbestos from the community, behind closed doors.
+Since then, the Philadelphia school district has been in an ongoing battle with removing dangerous levels of asbestos from the community behind closed doors.
 Poorly conducted asbestos removal projects and construction did nothing to help the issue.

-- Late February of 2021, after coronavirus vaccines are available in the community, SDP begins the first phase of reopening, despite continued asbestos threat in its schools.
+- Late February of 2021, after coronavirus vaccines are available in the community, SDP begins the first phase of reopening, despite continued asbestos threats in its schools.
 Poor ventilation in core building structures and lack of funding for adequate remodels and asbestos removal only exacerbate the issue.

 Gross underfunding is a problem that’s plagued the Philadelphia school district for many years.
 Most schools were built before World War II, with many district infrastructures containing over 11 million square feet of material containing asbestos.
 Inspectors estimate over three billion in asbestos removal costs.
 31 Philadelphia schools will close permanently.